You have questions? We have answers!

 I have luggage and/or a bag with me.
 Is there somewhere I can stow it?

 For sure.
-The lower level coat check has you covered.
+The level 0 coat check has you covered.

 So, how exactly are artists chosen to be inducted into the Rock Hall?